 - Nine Mile – Another must-eat-at Montford area restaurant, enjoy Caribbean-inspired dishes.
 Nine Mile has multiple Asheville locations.

 - Shakespeare In The Park – Performed by a non-profit and North Carolina’s longest-running Shakespeare theatre company, Montford Park Players.
-We love grabbing dinner at Chiesa and walking over to the Hazel Robinson Amphitheater for a play.
+We love grabbing dinner at Nine Mile and walking over to the Hazel Robinson Amphitheater for a play.

 2. North Asheville

 North Asheville is one of our favorite areas in Asheville to grab a bite to eat.
 Here, you’ll see fewer crowds than downtown.

 Plus, you have the historic Grove Park Inn, beautiful old homes, and UNC-Asheville’s campus.
 Kimberley Ave. is full of amazing Tudor-style homes.

 On the con side, Merrimon Ave. is a bit narrow and becomes a tad congested during rush hour — with some erratic drivers.
 Road rage is for real out here.
 We call this “Merrimon Mayhem.”